 - Where Once There Was a Wood by Denise Fleming

-- potting soil
+- Potting soil

-- small planting spade or spoon
+- Small planting spade or spoon

-- watering can
+- Watering can

-I had a colleague who used PVC piping as pots, as the seeds they planted had long tap roots.
+- For this activity you will need to do some research to select a native tree, and gather some seeds.
+Depending on the seeds you choose, you may not want to use traditional plant pots.
+For example, I had a colleague who used PVC piping as pots, as the seeds they planted had long tap roots.

-While students work on another project, have small groups meet to plant.
+Step 3: While students work on another project, have small groups meet to plant.
 Demonstrate how to use the spade to fill the pot with soil.
 Plant the seeds and add water.
 Find a sunny spot to place the pots.

-When the trees have grown enough, have students bring them home to plant.
+Step 4: When the trees have grown enough, have students bring them home to plant.
 If students don't have an available spot for outdoor planting, try locating one on the school grounds, or on the grounds of a local organization.